 - Bice Restaurante – This restaurant is just one of many Bice restaurants located all over the world since 1926 in Milan.
 What started out as a simple home cook turned into a booming franchise that even you can get to experience at Universal Studios Orlando!

 - Vivo Italian Kitchen – Enjoy a hearty Italian meal as chefs prepare make delicious dishes using fresh bread, sauces, mozzarella, pasta and much more, all before your very eyes, and your tongue will water from its delicious presentation.
+OUR FAVOURITE!

 - Richter’s Burger Co. – Hungry for some burgers so badly that your grumbling stomach feels like an earthquake?
 Quell that hunger with meals so good, that it’ll be off-the-scale.
 The restaurant may be a small two-story building, but once you sink your teeth into their San Andreas Sandwiches and The Aftershock Burger, you’ll be knocked right off your feet due to their savoriness!